About Quality Trust

 Our Values

-- We presume capacity, promote it, expand it, and defend it in all our actions, policies, and practice
+- We presume capacity, promote it, expand it, and defend it in all our actions,

-- Families are a critical advocacy partner
+- Families are critical advocacy partners.

 Statement on Equality

 Quality Trust joins those in our communities who speak out and advocate for change.
-Please review our statement here
+Please review our statement here.